 Winter driving advice

-The Highways Agency has some useful advice about preparing for your journey and driving in severe weather.
+Highways England, which manages motorways and major A roads, has some useful advice about preparing for your journey and driving in severe weather on its winter web pages, on their Facebook page and on Twitter.